In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 Those of us who love bread and bagels for breakfast, know how important it is to add a sumptuous topping to a perfectly-browned piece of toast, whether it be jelly, jam or other spreads.

 What is the difference between jam and jelly anyway?
-Read on and learn the key differences between these two sweet, fruity condiments.
+Read on to learn the key differences between these two sweet, fruity condiments.

 So Which is Which?
 Let’s Talk about Jelly